microsoft/fastseq/README.md

       --batch-size 32
 ```

-To get fairseq speed number, replace `fastseq-generate-for-fairseqs` by `fairseq-generate`.
+To get the fairseq's speed number, replace `fastseq-generate-for-fairseq` by `fairseq-generate`.

 # Installation